denisse-orellana/bellabeat_case/README.md

 <p align="center"><img width="100%" src="./images/hours_asleep_vs_in_bed.png"></p>

-In the next chart __Hours Asleep and Hours in Bed__, there is a direct correlation between these two variables, more time spent in hours asleep means more time in bed.
+In the chart __Hours Asleep and Hours in Bed__, there is a direct correlation between these two variables, more time spent in hours asleep means more time in bed.
 From this, we can see people go to bed at least 30 minutes before sleep, time that can fluctuate for each individual.

 __Relation betweeen Hours Asleep and Calories:__